Guillermo Vilas: 1968-1976

 Raised in the seaside resort of Mar del Plata, Vilas was a left-hander and played his first tour event in 1968.
 He was in the year-ending top ten from 1974 through 1982.
 He was a clay-court specialist and played well on hard-court, grass, and carpet surfaces.

-In 1974, Vilas won the year-end Masters Grand Prix title, beating Ilie Nastase (who was trying to win his fourth Masters title in a row) in five sets in the final on the grass of Kooyong.
+In 1974, Vilas won the year-end Masters Grand Prix title, beating John Newcombe and Björn Borg in round robin, and Ilie Nastase (who was trying to win his fourth Masters title in a row) in five sets in the final on the grass of Kooyong.
 "Somebody asked me before what I think of grass and I say 'the grass is for cows'.
 Now I think some for cows and some for tennis" said Vilas afterwards.
 Nastase could not understand how Vilas hit so many topspin winners.
 In 1975 Vilas and Bjorn Borg hit with heavy top spin in many long baseline rallies in the French Open final.
 Borg won in straight sets.